aot29/Emacs_Python_R_LaTeX/README.md

 To set a specific directory as your working directory, set the WORKSPACE environment variable when you launch emacs.

-e.g. if you cloned emacs_python to "workspace", create a file ~/.emacs.d/init.el with the following contents:
+e.g. if you cloned emacs_python to "~/workspace", create a file ~/.emacs.d/init.el with the following contents:
 ```
 (setenv "WORKSPACE" "~/workspace")
 (load "~/workspace/emacs_python/init.el")